-eQ Homes’ long-anticipated Greystone Village on Main Street in Old Ottawa East has taken another step toward reality with the opening of a model condo suite.
+As a model opens at Greystone Village, eQ Homes’ long-anticipated development on Main Street in Old Ottawa East has taken another step toward reality.
 The two-bedroom-plus-den unit is part of eQ’s The River Terraces at Greystone, a contemporary-themed, nine-storey condominium designed by architect Barry Hobin.

 The 1,097-square-foot, open-concept suite features a galley kitchen with white, Euro-style cabinetry, gleaming European appliances, and a massive breakfast bar/island topped by a white quartz countertop with stylish waterfall edge.
 An adjoining dining area has room for six or more at the table, and a door leads to the terrace, which has been outfitted with chairs and a barbecue.
 The comfortable living room is done up in greys and blacks.

 The quartz countertops, under-cabinet lighting and backsplash of large subway tiles are the only upgrades in the suite, so what you see is basically what you get at The River Terraces.

 The master bedroom (it includes an ensuite, of course, plus his-and-her closets) features a window overlooking the terrace.
 The second bedroom is generously proportioned, and the cosy, three-sided den can be transformed into a private space with the addition of sliding doors.